libero/walking-skeleton/README.md

 A basic implementation of the dashboard in Symfony, that lists all events passed on the event bus (grouped by run ID) in multiple languages.

+### `downstream-sample`

+A small Python application that listens for article creation/update events, and emits its own in response (simulating a Crossref deposit).
+This represents a standalone service integrated through the event bus.

 ### `event-bus`

 This is http://localhost:8083/ (using `guest`/`guest`).